tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 1. Who (the client? the server? both?) can send text and/or images?
 1. Give two ways to verify that we have successfully "turned off" banjo's PageSpeed module.
 1. How many .htaccess files can you have in a single folder?
-1. Supposed you put a .htaccess file containing directives into your `www` folder.
+1. Suppose you upload a .htaccess file containing directives into your `www` folder.
 Which folder(s) would be "effected" by the file?
 1. Also see HTTP protocol notes and questions here: [http-protocol-intro.md](./http-protocol-intro.md)
 1. Also see HTTP demo notes here: [http-protocol-demo.md](./http-protocol-demo.md)